paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

     validators or from a collator.
-  - The reason for this is that sending a statement (which is always a `CompactStatement` carrying nothing but a hash and signature) to the cluster, is also signal that you are available to request the candidate from.
+  - The reason for this is that sending a statement (which is always a `CompactStatement` carrying nothing but a hash and signature) to the cluster, is also a signal that the sending node is available to request the candidate from.
   - This makes the protocol easier to reason about, while also reducing network messages about candidates that don't really exist.
 - Validators in a cluster receiving messages about unknown candidates request